Stewart Indian School Trail Map

 7# New Gym & Classroom Bldg.

-Buck Sampson, Stewart Alumnus, describes how the new gym was the center for boxing in the Western United States.
-Buck states, “. . .
-Just like New York had Madison Square Garden, we have Moccasin Square Garden!
-Buck also describes his controversial American Indian History class that was taught in the two-story classroom building.
-Click here for more information about the New Gym and Classroom Building.
+Buck Sampson describes how the new gym was the center for boxing in the Western US.
+Buck says, “just like New York had Madison Square Garden, we have Moccasin Square Garden.”
+Buck describes the American history class taught in the two-story classroom building.

 8# Infirmary